 That's Cox Hill in the middle.

 It was time to begin wrapping up our day.
 For me, I now felt content.
 This little add on and discovery did it for me.
 In hind sight, did the day really need saving when we did not make it to the top of Cox Hill!
 In hind sight, I realize I needed an attitude adjustment.
 We left this meadow behind and I looked behind as we did.
 The clouds that had developed were so pretty.
 I like the little up and down cloud lines that are faintly visible underneath the big white cloud, to the right of that hill.
+We left the meadow in a different place than where we entered it.
+We could see the little dirt road would bring us out to Powderface Road.
+We realized too when we got here the gate was locked.
+We did what we needed to do.

 A mere few minutes after leaving the meadow, the Conservation Officer drove along.